Examination Board: OCR

 Unit 2: Art and Design OCR –Set Task – 40%

 The work is broken down into units – each being about two terms in length.
-Each unit has a theme, such as ‘Still life’, ‘Discarded’, and ‘Journey’.
+Each unit has a theme, such as ‘Self Identity’, ‘Discarded’, and ‘Journey’.
 In class, you will develop work on the theme, learning new techniques and processes.
 The work is supplemented by your own investigations.
 Sketchbooks record your progress throughout the course.

 During the course, you will explore a range of media and processes, including drawing, painting, mixed media, photography and computer-aided design.
 Learning about the work of artists and craftspeople will involve visits to galleries and museums.
 You will experiment working with large scale A1 development boards and produce final pieces of A2 size.